History of water supply and sanitation: Ancient Greece

-The ancient Greek civilization of Crete, known as the Minoan civilization, built advanced underground clay pipes for sanitation and water supply.
+The Minoan civilization of Crete built underground clay pipes for sanitation and water supply.
 Their capital, Knossos, had a well-organized water system for bringing in clean water, taking out waste water and storm sewage canals for overflow when there was heavy rain.
-People constructed flushed toilets in ancient Crete, like in ancient Egypt and before them at places of the Indus Civilization, with the facilities on Crete possibly having a first flush installation for pouring water into, dating back to 16th century BCE.
+One site possibly had a 16th-century BCE flush toilet.
 These Minoan sanitation facilities were connected to stone sewers that were regularly flushed by rain, flowing in through the collection system.
 In addition to sophisticated water and sewer systems they devised elaborate heating systems.
 The Ancient Greeks of Athens and Asia Minor also used an indoor plumbing system, used for pressurized showers.
 The Greek inventor Heron used pressurized piping for firefighting purposes in the City of Alexandria.

 An inverted siphon system, along with glass-covered clay pipes, was used for the first time in the palaces of Crete, Greece.
-It is still in working condition, after about 3000 years.
+It is still in working condition after about 3000 years.